ksu-is/Gym-attendance-/project roadmap.md

- [] Create title for website
+- [ ] Create title for website
- []Create description of the website
+- [ ]Create description of the website
- [x]Create Read.me DONE
+ -[X ]Create Read.me DONE
- []Upload code from an existing gym tracker
+ -[ ]Upload code from an existing gym tracker
- []Clone files to Github Desktop and upload them to Visual Studio []Run the code, locate problems
+ -[ ]Clone files to Github Desktop and upload them to Visual Studio -[ ]Run the code, locate problems
- []Analyze code in Visual Studio, leave comments for each problem []Assign each problem to group member
+ -[ ]Analyze code in Visual Studio, leave comments for each problem -[ ]Assign each problem to group member
- []Work each problem and find a solution
+ -[ ]Work each problem and find a solution
- []Make notes of successful changes, and also unscuccessful attempts []Discuss progress with group memebrs/Exchange notes
+ -[ ]Make notes of successful changes, and also unscuccessful attempts
+- [ ] Discuss progress with group memebrs/Exchange notes